Pain after spinal cord injury is completely normal. It can even be caused by factors unrelated to spinal cord injury.

 NSAIDs (non-steroidal anti-inflammatory drugs) like aspirin, ibuprofen (Advil), or naproxen (Aleve) are commonly recommended for musculoskeletal pain relief.

 For more severe cases, professional will prescribe opiates or muscle relaxants.
-As with any medication, be wary of potential side effects.
+As with any medication, be wary of side effects.

 2. Visceral Pain